JoeTester1965/airbandtuner/README.md

 ## Contributing

-Please do email JoeTester1965 at mail dot com with any questions.
+Please do email JoeTester1965 at email dot com with any questions.

 ## License